 The authors in \cite{FAS1, secondorderstat, fama, portselection} have recently questioned this rule.
 Motivated by the recent trend of using liquid metals such as Galinstan and ionized solutions such as sodium chloride for antennas \cite{liq1,liq2,liq3,liq4, liq5,liq6}, Wong \textit{et al.} hypothesize a system where a single antenna can switch locations instantly in a small linear space and refer to it as a fluid antenna system (FAS).
-They refer to the possible positions of the antenna as ports, and they investigate a scenario where the antenna can switch to the port with the strongest received signal in the manner of traditional selection combining.
+They refer to the possible positions of the antenna as ports, and they investigate a scenario where the antenna can switch to the port with the strongest signal in the manner of traditional selection diversity.
 This system can ensure the implementation of multiple antennas at the receiver's side without space limitations.
-In \cite{FAS1}, the analysis of the first-order statistics of FAS shows a probability of outage that decreases, without a floor, as the number of ports increases.
-Furthermore, it shows that for a large enough number of ports, FAS can outperform maximal-ratio combining (MRC).
-In \cite{secondorderstat}, the second-order statistics have been studied, where Wong \textit{et al.} derived the ergodic capacity and lower-bounded it.
-They also derived the level crossing rate and the average fade duration of FAS.
-Their analysis shows a considerable capacity gain resulting from the diversity hidden in the small space of FAS.
+The analysis of the first-order statistics of FAS in \cite{FAS1} shows a probability of outage that decreases as the number of ports increases.
+Furthermore, it shows that FAS can outperform maximal-ratio combining (MRC), for a large enough number of ports.
+In \cite{secondorderstat}, the second-order statistics have been studied where Wong \textit{et al.} derived the ergodic capacity and lower-bounded it.
+They also derived the level crossing rate and average fade duration of FAS.
+Their analysis shows a considerable capacity gain resulting from the diversity hidden in a small space of FAS.
 In \cite{fama}, an extension of FAS for multiple access has been proposed.
 The analysis of the outage probability and average outage capacity characterizes the multiplexing gain of the fluid antenna multiple access, and shows its capability to support hundreds of users using only one fluid antenna at each user.
 Further, the problem of port selection was addressed in \cite{portselection}.
-In fact, selecting the port with the strongest signal might necessitate the processing of a large number of observations from all the ports, which may be unfeasible in practice.
-Instead, the authors in \cite{portselection} propose to observe a few ports and use a combination of machine learning methods and analytical approximation to show that only 10\% of the ports provide more than an order of magnitude reduction in the outage probability.
+In principle, selecting the port with the strongest signal requires SNR observations from all the ports.
+This may be unfeasible in practice since switching from port to port for SNR observations can result in unbearable delays.
+Authors in \cite{portselection} use a combination of machine learning methods and analytical approximation on a few observed ports to estimate the strongest signal.
+Specifically, they show that observing only 10\% of the ports provides more than an order of magnitude reduction in the outage probability.